ecs-vlc/COMP6258/docs/index.md

 There will be three lectures each week: Mondays at 5pm, Thursdays at 1pm and Fridays at 2PM.
 Labs take place for 8 weeks, starting in week 2, from 4PM - 6PM on Fridays.
 The lectures and labs will all take place in person.

-By taking part in this module we _expect_ you to turn up to the lectures and get involved - asking questions and provocking discussion is positively encouraged.
+By taking part in this module we _expect_ you to turn up to the lectures and get involved - asking questions and provoking discussion is positively encouraged.
 Some of the lecture slots will be used for "seminars" where will discuss and work through a scientific paper in detail; you will need to prepare for these by reading the paper carefully in advance.
-Some of the slots will be used for a series of guest lectures coving a range of topics.
+Some of the slots will be used for a series of guest lectures covering a range of topics.

 The current working timetable/plan is below, and illustrates the topics we intend to cover, but this will evolve as the course progresses.
 Many of the lectures are coupled with assigned reading materials that you should read before the lecture takes place.
 This will broaden your understanding of the topic whilst giving you the skills required to read and understand the key points from recent research literature.
 The lectures are broadly broken into three groups: fundamentals (weeks 1-5), architectures/models (weeks 5-8), and advanced topics (weeks 9-12).